RickJaimesDez/RickJaimesDez.github.io/index.md

 I am currently completing my M.S. in Cybersecurity while building hands-on projects that simulate real-world IT support and SOC workflows.
 My work includes deploying and operating Active Directory environments, practicing Tier 1 Help Desk tasks, configuring security event monitoring with Azure Log Analytics, and conducting packet-level investigations against real malware traffic.

-My background includes over 10 years of leadership in high-stakes military environments, where operational security, accountability, and disciplined decision-making were critical.
+My background includes nearly ten years of leadership in high-stakes military environments, where operational security, accountability, and disciplined decision-making were critical.

 This portfolio demonstrates how I build, operate, and investigate IT and security environments and communicate findings clearly.